LoyolaChicagoBooks/introcs-csharp/rst/files/paths.rst

 directory might contain :file:`examples.zip`.
 From the home directory, this file could be referred to as :file:`Downloads\\examples.zip` or  :file:`Downloads/examples.zip` on a Mac.

-Relative to a Xamarin Studio project directory, the current directory for execution of the program is :file:`bin\\Debug` or  :file:`bin/Debug` on a Mac.
+When you run a project through Xamarin Studio with the default setup, the current directory is the directory two levels below the project directory, in a folder created by the system, :file:`bin\\Debug` or  :file:`bin/Debug` on a Mac.
+We choose to modify and simplify this in our projects working with files, so the Output Folder is just the project folder.

 Referring to files in the current directory just by their plain file name is actually an example of using relative paths.

+.. index:: .. parent folder

 With relative paths, you sometimes want to move up the directory hierarchy:  ``..`` (two periods) refers to the directory one level up the chain.

-Next imagine reversing the relative path from a Xamarin Studio project directory to the current directory for execution:  If the current directory is the execution directory, then ``..`` refers to directory :file:`bin`, and then ``..\..`` or ``../..`` refers to the project directory.
-Further, if the project directory contains the file :file:`numbers.txt`, then it could be referred to relative to the execution directory as :file:`..\\..\\numbers.txt` or :file:`../../numbers.txt`.
+For example, suppose you solve :ref:`safe_sum_file_ex` by puting your new project safe_sum_file in the *same* solution as the original sum_file.
+That means the parent folder for both projects is the solution folder.
+If you want to run your new :file:`safe_sum_file.cs` program (assuming you made the Output Path be the project folder) and want tp open the :file:`numbers.txt` file in the sum_file project, then, when prompted in the program, you would refer to the file to read as :file:`..\\sum_file\\numbers.txt` in Windows or :file:`../sum_file/numbers.txt` on a Mac.
+Follow this one step at a time:
+Starting from the :file:`safe_sum_file` project folder, where the program is running, go up one folder (:file:`..`) to the solution folder, then down into the :file:`sum_file` project folder, and refer to the :file:`numbers.txt` file in that folder.

+.. index:: . ; current folder

 Occasionally you need to
-refer explicitly to the current directory:  It is referred to as "." (a single period).
+refer explicitly to the current directory:  It is referred to as :file:`.`. (a single period).

+.. index:: Path class

 Paths in C#
 --------------